awslabs/harmonix/website/docs/integration/git.md

 # Git

 ### Introduction
 This article will describe how OPA on AWS integrates with various git providers including Gitlab and Github.
-In addition, We provide deeper dive and customization examples to add your own git provider.
+In addition, we provide a deeper dive and customization examples to add your own git provider.

 ## Architecture